 Etowah Area Senior Citizen Center

-We provide education and activities that will enhance their lives bay providing encouragement to them to remain active mentally, physically and socially.
+We provide education and activities that will enhance their lives by providing encouragement to them to remain active mentally, physically, and socially.

 Etowah Rescue Squad

 P.O.
 Box 151, Etowah, TN 37331; (423) 263-9312.

 Professional emergency fire prevention and suppression, basic and specialized rescue, and safety education for eastern McMinn County on a volunteer basis.

 P.O.
 Box 1517, Athens, TN 37302; (423) 745-4541